 It is common, natural or normal to gratify the passions, lusts, cravings or dictates of the flesh.
 Similarly, it is common, natural or normal to trust in or rely upon your natural strength, skill, wisdom or talents.

 Unbelievers are debtors and slaves to the flesh and so they live in the flesh, walk according to the flesh, and put their confidence in their flesh.

-On the contrary, the born-again believers are no longer debtors to the flesh to live in the flesh, walk according to the flesh, and put their confidence in their flesh.
+On the contrary, the born-again believers are no longer debtors to the flesh to live in the flesh, to walk according to the flesh, and to put their confidence in their flesh.

-Apostle Paul attests to this truth in his epistle to the Romans.
+Apostle Paul attests to this truth in his epistles.

 9 But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.